Alessio76184/Assesment-test/README.md

   - *System* → end-to-end as a user/external system would use it.

 - **Design Pattern (Strategy) & SRP Connection:**
-  Strategy organizes interchangeable algorithms into separate classes.
+  Strategy organises interchangeable algorithms into separate classes.
 In this task, the algorithm and tests are split into separate files, which follows the **Single Responsibility Principle** and keeps code reusable and maintainable.

-- **Multi-Process vs Multi-Thread (plain English):**
+- **Multi-Process vs Multi-Thread:**
-  Threads share memory (lightweight, great for I/O/waiting work, but can interfere if not synchronized).
+  Threads share memory (lightweight, great for I/O/waiting work, but can interfere if not synchronised).
   Processes are isolated (more memory/overhead, but safer and allow true parallel CPU work).

-- **Dockerfile (what it does & caveats):**
+- **Dockerfile Comments:**
   Starts from a small Debian image, generates a random token at build time, creates and runs a script to delete it, then prints `done` on container start.
   Caveats: avoid `latest` (pin versions), and don’t generate secrets during image build (they persist in image layers).
 Prefer runtime secrets or BuildKit secrets; combine steps to avoid leaving helper files behind.